 Technically speaking, essential oils are extracted by the distillation of the flowers, stems, and leaves from specific plants that offer unique and desired characteristics.
 Traditionally, low-pressure steam has produced the highest quality oils.
 The same is true for what is referred to as “Full-Spectrum Organic CBD Hemp Oil“

 From a biological perspective, essential oils are those oils that are found to be rich in aromatic and/or therapeutic characteristics.
-The very components of the cannabis plant that protects it from predators and fungus are the same ones that give cannabis oils their various distinctive aromas.
+The very components of the Cannabis plant that protects it from predators and fungus are the same ones that give Cannabis oils their various distinctive aromas as well as the myriad flowers and plants used to produce perfumes and aromatic oils.

-These fragrances are quite varied and they are individually characteristic of various strains and hybrids.
-As Mother Nature would have it, these fragrant and healing substances called “terpenes” are the very substances that first attracted humans to cannabis later to discover its medicinal value.
+These fragrances are obviously varied and they are individually characteristic of various strains and hybrids of these flowers and plants.
+As Mother Nature would have it, these fragrant and healing substances called “terpenes” are the very substances that first attracted humans (and many land mammals) to Cannabis, only later to discover its medicinal value.

-One could say that they play as important a role in the pollination of the plants as they do for humans who have used it for thousands of years in beauty treatments, masking/attracting scents, aromatherapy, stimulant, and aphrodisiac.
+One could say that they play as important a role in the pollination of the plants as they do for humans who have used it for thousands of years in beauty treatments, masking/attracting scents, aromatherapy, organic stimulants and aphrodisiacs.

 Its vast potential for multitudes of much-needed products ranging from medicine to sustainable farming for its versatile fibers and extracts.
 Hemp essential oil benefits are far-reaching indeed.